SameehaFirdaus/SameehaFirdaus/README.md

 I'm a <b>[Computer Science Engineering -1st year]</b> student at Lords Institute of Engineering & Technology.
 Welcome to my GitHub profile!

-- 🔭 I’m currently working on [project or internship].
+- 🔭 I’m currently working on Web Development Projects.
-- 🌱 I’m currently learning [specific technology or skill].
+- 🌱 I’m currently learning Java Script.
-- 🤔 I’m looking for help with [specific problem or challenge].
+- 🤔 I’m looking for help with .
-- 💬 Ask me about [anything related to your interests or skills].
+- 💬 Ask me about
-- 📫 How to reach me: [your email or other contact information].
+- 📫 How to reach me:.
 - 😄 Pronouns: [She/Her].
 - ⚡ Fun fact: [I'm An INTROVERT and SHORT-TEMPERED PERSON].